mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/environments-details/clear-environment.png" alt="Clear Environment options and confirmation"   width="400"  >}}

-* **Only clear the database** – this empties all data from your database — after delete confirmation, the application will be stopped, the existing database will be deleted, a new database will be created, and the application will be restarted — ensure you have a backup of any data you want to keep
+* **Only clear the database** – This empties all data from your database.
+After delete confirmation, the application is stopped, the existing database is deleted, a new database is created, and the application is restarted.
+Ensure you have a backup of any data that you want to keep.
-* **Clear the full environment (model and database)** *(default)* – this clears all data from your database and file storage, and removes your app from this environment — you should do this if you want to deploy a different app to this environment
+* **Clear the full environment (model and database)** *(default)* – This clears all data from your database and file storage, and removes your app from this environment.
+You should do this if you want to deploy a different app to this environment.

 You will need to confirm that you want to clear your environment by typing *clear* and clicking **Clear Environment**.